dylagit/audio-limiter/README.md

 ![Playback Devices](https://i.imgur.com/2Wqvc9H.png)

 Then, run `audio-limiter.exe`.
-It should look something like this:
+If you're on Windows you can download a [binary here](https://github.com/dylagit/audio-limiter/releases).
+If you're on another platform, follow the `Compiling From Source` instructions above.
+When you open the program, it should look something like this:

 ![Audio Limiter](https://i.imgur.com/hPTh2bw.png)